hwaneric/rezzy/README.md

-A few days ago, I asked my dad about his favorite restaurant he had ever eaten at.
-Without hesitation, he immediately said the House of Prime Rib in San Francisco.
-Just like that, Rezzy was born.
+My dad once told me his favorite restaurant in the world was House of Prime Rib in San Francisco, but it was nearly impossible to get a reservation.
+In response, I made Rezzy.

-Rezzy is a script using Selenium to automatically check if a reservation opens up for the House of Prime Rib during the few days my entire family will be visting in the Bay Area.
-It is hosted on AWS Lambda using Docker.
+Rezzy is a Selenium script that automatically notifies the user if a spots opens up for a booked-out reservation.
+It is containerized using Docker and hosted on AWS Lambda.

+Although the project is functional, it is still a work-in-progress, so please excuse some messy code and incomplete work-in-progress features!